PrestaShop/docs/src/content/1.7/development/components/global-components.md

 This object contains two attributes :

-- `component` which contain some components you can instanciate
+- `component` which contain some components you can instantiate;
 - `instance` which contains every instances of initiated components

 It allow module developers to avoid importing path such as `../../../../admin-dev/themes/new-module/js/components/translatable-field` because it was making hard to add a CI in order to build the module.